Blue crab of Kep

 Kep is a hidden gem that offers visitors a unique glimpse into Cambodia's history, culture and natural beauty.
 Whether you're looking for a relaxing beach holiday, an adventure in the jungle, or a chance to explore the country's rich heritage, Kep has something for everyone.
 So why not add Kep to your Southeast Asia itinerary and discover this stunning destination for yourself?

-A small white-sand beach with calm waters, local seafood restaurants and traveler accommodations nearby.
+A small white-sand beach with calm waters, local seafood restaurants and travel accommodations nearby.

 The White Horse roundabout on Road 33 is a landmark to the Kep Road 33A.